Hypergraph Two-Coloring in the Streaming Model: Our results

 \paragraph{Organisation of the rest of the paper:}

-In Section~\ref{sec:Notation} we introduce the notation.
+In Section~\ref{sec:Notation}, we introduce the notation.
 In Section~\ref{sec:deterministiclower}, we establish Theorem~\ref{thm:result1}, showing the limitation of deterministic streaming algorithms.
 In Section~\ref{sec:streaming-alg}, we prove Theorem~\ref{thm:RandomizedOnePass} by showing how a version of the off-line delayed recoloring algorithm of \cite{Radhakrishnan-Srinivasan} (see Section~\ref{sec:off-line-delayed-recoloring}) can, in fact, be implemented efficiently in the streaming model.
-In Section~\ref{boundeduniverse}, we prove the results in Theorem~\ref{thm:VerticesNonTwoColorable} regarding non-two-colorability.
+We also give the the algorithms for Theorem~\ref{thm:vertices-bounded} and Theorem~\ref{thm:LLL-streaming} in this section.
 We conclude with some remarks and open problems.